ArcTucruz/DSA-Group-A-TodoList/README.md

 ## Features:
 1. Creating a to-do list
-2. Creating a Habit list
+2. Creating a Priority list
 3. Shows a real-time date
 4. Shows a list of activities that the user has inputted